 The entrenchment of the colonial order, such as trade and investment, under a new guise.

-Based on the idea that certain types of political and economic relations (especially colonialism) between countries and regions of the world have created arrangements that both control and limit the extent to which regions can develop.
+a structuralist theory that offers a critique of the modernization model of development.
+Based on the idea that certain types of political and economic relations (especially colonialism) between countries and regions of the world have created arrangement that both control and limit the extent to which regions can develop.

 A model that describes how economic, political, and/or cultural power is spatially distributed between dominant core regions, and more marginal or dependent semi-peripheral and peripheral regions.

-Specific area within a country in which tax incentives and less stringent environmental regulations are implemented to attract foreign business and investment.
-Common in Command economies
+specific area within a country in which tax incentives and less stringent environmental regulation are implemented to attract foreign business and investment

-Place built up by a government or corporation to attract foreign investment and which has relatively high concentrations of paying jobs and infrastructure.
+place built by a government or corporation to attract foreign investment and which has relatively high concentration of paying jobs and infrastructure.

-International organizations that operate outside of the formal political arena but that are nevertheless influential in spearheading international initiatives on social, economic, and environmental issues.
+international organization that operate outside of the formal political arena but that are nevertheless influential in spreading international initiatives on social, economic, and environmental issues.